Article 1. General Provisions

 (B) Does not print or use letterhead or business cards reflecting in-state addresses;

-(C) Does not establish answering services or advertise the existence of a practice address within this state;
+(C) Does not establish answering services or advertise the existence of a veterinary practice address within this state;

 (D) Does not practice veterinary medicine as a consultant rendering services directly to the public without the direction of a licensed veterinarian more than two days per calendar year;